ElisabethCheston/BizNet/README.md

 * to check terms and conditions before I create an account, so that I can read about the terms and conditions for the app.
 * to register my details on my profile, so that I can present myself to my potential contacts.

-**Subsribers**
+**Premium Account**
-As a subsriber user I want:
+As a premium user I want:
 *	to be able to save other users information, so I can easier contact them for potential projects.
+*	to be able to post gigs or jobs I need people for, so I can get in contact with potential employees or independent contractors.

 **Admin and Goals**